akorn/zfsbackup/README.md

 ##### Running it as a cron job

+When using cron, you can just invoke `zfsbackup-client` as a cronjob; it will iterate over all sources.d directories (and all backupservers named in `client.conf`), and try to back up each directory exactly once.
+If you have `/usr/bin/chpst`, the script will use it to create lockfiles and ensure that the same sources.d directory is not being processed by two or more concurrent instances simultaneously.

+You could also have several cronjobs that each invoke `zfsbackup-client` with some arguments to only process backups to a specific server, or of a specific fs.
+If bandwidth is not a concern, starting backups of the same fs to different servers simultaneously can be a good idea due to caching advantages.

 The other cron-based option is to invoke the `zfsbackup-sv` script as a cronjob (make sure only one instance is running at any given time, or make sure you have `/usr/bin/chpst`, or set `$lockprog` to some other similar